 Twin Tape shape decks longboards are easier to ride for everyone and provide an exotically beautiful look to the boards.
 But that doesn’t mean that people will not prefer using Kicktail when given the opportunity.

 Picking a Deck with a Kicktail

-Deck with a kicktail is perfect plus suitable to attempt interesting tricks, take quick turns and pop up and down curbs.
-Its totally choice of beginners that they will pick decks with or without kicktails .
+Deck with a kicktail is perfect plus suitable to attempt interesting tricks, make quick turns, and pop up and down curbs.
+It’s totally the choice of beginners that they will pick decks with or without kicktails.

 Picking a Deck with no Kicktail

-Even though there are many exciting longboarding styles, free ride is commonly practiced and highly enjoyed by all riders.
-When it comes to picking a right deck style for freeride, beginners can go with drop-platform whereas intermediates must consider drop-throughdecks.
+Even though there are many exciting longboarding styles, the free ride is commonly practiced and highly enjoyed by all riders.
+When it comes to picking the right deck style for freeride, beginners can go with drop-platform whereas intermediates must consider drop-through decks.

 Picking the Deck Style

-Some deck styles are considered to be perfect for free ride, although you can go with any types of deck.
-Where downhill decks are far longer than the average board and totally rigid flexible boards are appropriate for parking lot fun instead of down steep roads.
+Some deck styles are considered to be perfect for a free ride, although you can go with any type of deck.
+Where downhill decks are far longer than the average board and totally rigid-flexible boards are appropriate for parking lot fun instead of down steep roads.

 Considering the views of experienced longboarding riders, drop-platform and drop-through deck styles are the best options appropriate for free ride discipline.
 Drop-through decks are quite easy to manufacture than drop-platform decks therefore they are more common.